 By reviewing these (and many other) pages manually, I noticed two general trends that explain why such pages get no traffic despite having so many backlinks:

 - They went overboard with “shady link building” and got penalized by Google;

 - They aren’t targeting a topic that people are searching for in Google.

-I don’t want to expand on point #1, since I’m hoping readers of the Ahrefs Blog are not practicing “shady link building” and therefore will never experience this issue.
+I don’t want to expand on point one, since I’m hoping readers of the Ahrefs Blog are not practicing “shady link building” and, therefore, will never experience this issue.

 As for #2, well, this one is pretty self-explanatory really: